chengkuangan/rhdh-jenkins/README.md

 2. Under API Token, click `Add new Token`.
 Note down the generated token.
 We need this to configure Jenkins for RHDH Template

-    `11a85f4465a148f3a9d9e576a59a517c57`

 3. Click `Save`

 ## Configure Red Hat Developer Hub

-1. The [app-config-rhdh.yaml](/deployment/rhdh/app-config-rhdh.yaml) is configured using environmental variables, thus we need to include these environmental variables in a `secret`.
+1. The RHDH application configuration is configured using environmental variables, thus we need to include these environmental variables in a `secret`.
 Create the following `secret` with the respective Jenkins details.

     ```yaml
     data:
-      JENKINS_URL: aHR0cDovLzE5Mi4xNjguMC4xNTE6ODA4MA==
+      JENKINS_URL: <base64 encoded Jenkins URL>
-      JENKINS_USERNAME: YWRtaW4=
+      JENKINS_USERNAME: <base64 encoded username>
-      JENKINS_TOKEN: MTFhODVmNDQ2NWExNDhmM2E5ZDllNTc2YTU5YTUxN2M1Nw==
+      JENKINS_TOKEN: <base64 encoded token>
     type: Opaque
     ```